 During one of our summertime visits, I saw the Outhouse Cleaner.
 He was a very old man with a horse-drawn wagon who had the responsibility of scooping outhouse waste into large metal drums, attached to his wagon.
 Somehow he made enough money to feed his horse and himself but how---I don’t know.
 I don’t think it was an accident that he performed his outhouse duties at night, under cover of darkness.

 For centuries, the outhouse was the accepted place to perform bodily functions; to answer nature’s call; to relieve one’s self.
 Outhouses didn’t have lights, running water, heating or cooling, and, most importantly, there was no toilet paper.
 Anyone headed to the outhouse must not forget to grab tissues, newspapers, or whatever helped with the business ahead.

-The next time you “take a bathroom visit” ….remember just how good you have it.
-Even with today's modern technology and major advancements, too many people still use an outhouse.
+The next time you “take a bathroom break” ….remember just how good you have it.
+Even with today's modern technology and major advancements, too many people still have no choice but--- use an outhouse.

-PS….and IN MY OPINION, the huge spiders in the Outhouse are ever-bit as horrific as the smell!
+PS….and IN MY OPINION, the huge spiders in the Outhouse are ever-bit as frightening--- as the smell!